okichan/portfolio_v2/readme.md

 So I tried this one next.
 ![Wadaken](https://raw.githubusercontent.com/okichan/portfolio_v2/master/assets/wadaken.png "Wadaken")

 and I finally am settle in this one, this font is geometric and a little sharp which I thought gives the modern touch I was looking for.
-Also I wanted to treat Japanese characters more of a symbol rather than actual text (not many people can read anyway!!), I though this one does that job too.
+Also I wanted to treat Japanese characters more of a symbol rather than actual text (not many people can read anyway!!), I thought this one does that job too.

 # Design Process 3 – Figma
 The one at the top was my very first idea which I quickly got bored.